 - a.
-The Student Protection Policy and Student Protection Training Procedure provides guidance regarding BCEs approach to safeguarding students through student protection training. - b.
 The Principal is required by BCE to ensure that all new BCE employees at Holy Spirit School are provided with induction training on the school's processes and procedures, the values and expectations of BCE and the standard of behaviour required of employees in their interactions with students.
 This induction training is aimed at supporting BCE and Holy Spirit School to provide an environment that is safe and supportive for students.
-Further details regarding BCEs approach to safeguarding training is provided below: - All employees at Holy Spirit School must complete Mandatory Student Protection Training.
-This training provides an overview of BCE's Student Protection Processes and supports employees to understand requirements for recognizing and reporting student protection concerns relating to:

-- risk of harm to students, or suspicions or allegations, involving sexual abuse/likely sexual abuse, physical abuse, emotional abuse or neglect - inappropriate behaviour of employees, volunteers and other personnel, and any person in the school community towards students. - New employees must complete Mandatory Student Protection Training prior to commencing work with students at the school.
-Relief staff who are not able to complete Mandatory Student Protection Training prior to commencement, receive a student protection briefing session prior to commencing work with students.
-They are then required to complete the Mandatory Student Protection Training once access to internal systems is activated. - In addition to mandatory training, our staff are provided with opportunities to undertake faceto-face student protection refresher training in Terms 2 and 4. - Further mandatory training is also offered to Student Protection Contacts at Holy Spirit School, to support their specialised role in the school. including: - induction for newly appointed Student Protection Contacts, - refresher training (every 2 years) and - advanced skills training (every 4 years). - Privacy and Data Breach Awareness training is undertaken by all employees annually as part of a suite of core compliance courses. - At BCE, compliance with Mandatory training is monitored and tracked and systems are in place to ensure compliance. - c.
+The training provided includes, but is not limited to: - All staff at [insert school] must complete annual mandatory online and face to face training in BCE's Student Protection Processes.
+This training covers BCE's requirements under the Student Protection Processes in relation to reporting by employees of risk of harm to students, or suspicions or allegations, involving sexual abuse/likely sexual abuse, physical abuse, emotional abuse or neglect, as well as other inappropriate behaviour of staff, volunteers and other personnel towards students.
+New employees must complete this training prior to commencing work with students at the school. - In addition, mandatory induction training is provided for the school's newly appointed Student Protection Contacts, and refresher (every 2 years) and advanced skills (every 4 years), to upskill the Student Protection Contacts in receiving and managing disclosures of harm/abuse from students. - Privacy and Data Breach Awareness training undertaken by all employees annually as part of a suite of core compliance courses. - b.
 BCE has available policies, processes and resources to support the pastoral care and wellbeing of students at Holy Spirit School.
-These are readily accessible to BCE employees on BCE's Intranet, Spire. - d.
-The Principal at Holy Spirit School provides informal training, from time to time, at employee meetings and 'in service' days, so that employees at the school are aware of these policies.
-Example policies and processes include: - Student Wellbeing policy - Student Diversity and Inclusion policy - School Uniform policy - Inclusive Education and Student Wellbeing Position Statements - Students in out-of-home care - Natural Disasters - Critical Incidents - Catholic Perspectives across the Curriculum - Preventing and Responding to Student Bullying and Harassment policy/procedure - Alcohol and other Drug related incidents procedure - Exclusion procedure - Detention procedure - Suspension procedure - Negotiated change of school procedure - Physical Interventions procedure - Police Interventions in Schools procedure - Weapons in Schools procedure
+These are readily accessible to BCE employees on BCE's Intranet, Spire.
+The Principal at Holy Spirit School provides informal training, from time to time, at staff meetings and 'in service' days, so that employees at the school are aware of these policies.
+Example policies and processes include: - Student Wellbeing policy - Student Diversity and Inclusion policy - School Uniform policy - Pastoral Care and Student Wellbeing Position and statements - Students in out-of-home care (OHCC) - Natural Disasters - Critical Incidents - Catholic Perspectives across the Curriculum - Preventing and Responding to Student Bullying and Harassment policy and procedure - Alcohol and other Drug related incidents procedure

+- Exclusion procedure

+- Detention procedure

+- Suspension procedure

+- Negotiated change of school procedure

+- Physical Interventions procedure

+- Police Interventions in Schools

+procedure

+- Weapons in Schools procedure

+- Manual Handling of Students

+procedure

+- Suicide Intervention Prevention and

+- Managing Non-suicidal self-injury in students' procedure

+- Students with Disability